hecal3/vim-leader-guide/README.md

 ---

 Not Recommended:
-Call by providing a dictionary directly
+Call by providing a dictionary directly.
 When the mappings change, the guide will not update itself

 ```vim